 Many already enjoy leeks as part of their weekly meal choices, whether it’s for a leek in cheese sauce, to add flavour to soups or mixed into a delicious quiche, however, have you ever tried layering it in your lasagne as a replacement for pasta sheets?

 The Hairy Bikers do an excellent recipe, worth a try!
 Our tip would be to cut them into manageable bite-size sections, as the layers aren’t as easy to cut as pasta.

 Another great vegetable for layering would be aubergines, also delicious when stuffed or roasted.

 Get experimental with plant-based recipes

-The main tip we would offer when creating your own plant-based recipes would be to experiment.
-So many plants, fruits and nuts change dimension when cooked differently.
+The main tip we would offer when creating your plant-based recipes would be to experiment.
+So many plants, fruits and nuts change dimensions when cooked differently.